forrestwebco/simplr/README.md

-## Social Maya

-Social Maya, a free and open source social network, and intentional digital community for artists and philosophers.

-This is free and open source software, as specified above by the GNU General Public License.
+## Keep It On Pointe

+A website for a dance studio

-## Setting up Social Maya server
+## Setting up Keep It On Pointe server

 1. Download the package or clone the repo.
 2. Install Ruby version 2.2 using RVM or the Ruby Installer